 By Alli Frazier, CEO of Frazier Behavioral Health and Autism Mom

-If you are interested in you, your family, your child or someone you know receiving evidenced-based individualized therapy?
+Are you interested in yourself, your family, your child or someone you know receiving evidence-based, individualized therapy?
 Contact Alli Frazier’s company Frazier Behavioral Health, a behavioral health clinic that focuses on the person and helps children and adults with behavioral, social, communication and sensory issues at FrazierBH.com/Scene.
+Frazier Behavioral Health also recently received Behavioral Health Center of Excellence accreditation.

 Can’t get enough of Ask Alli?
-Check out previous Ask Alli segments on the Cleveland Scene website by clicking here and for the upcoming Ask Alli TV segment on December 12 at Facebook.com/FrazierBehavioralHealth.
+Check out previous Ask Alli segments on the Cleveland Scene website by clicking here and watch the most recent Ask Alli TV segment at Facebook.com/FrazierBehavioralHealth.